this drag artist is confounding perceptions of beauty with her own gender dysphoria | read | i-D

 Can you tell us a bit about Sad Salvia, who the character is and how they came about?

 I named myself Salvia after the magical plant.
-I'm obsessed with flowers, and a common theme in my artwork is giving birth to yourself, and I think that flowers represent that.
+I'm obsessed with flowers and a common theme in my artwork is giving birth to yourself.
+I think that flowers represent that.
 Mazatec shamans see it as an incarnation of the Virgin Mary and I find that very mystical and romantic.
-I am Salvia, she isn't completely a made up character.
+I am Salvia.
+She isn't completely a made up character.

-You've spoken about you experience of being trans pushing you to distort your appearance.
+You've spoken about your experience of being trans pushing you to distort your appearance.
 Could you elaborate on this?

 I have problems with gender dysphoria and this has pushed me to distorting my appearance because it's more comfortable for me to confuse people about my gender than have people see me as male.